nutonomy/nuscenes-devkit/docs/instructions_nuimages.md

      - Do not label traffic cones appended to vehicles.
    - For `movable_object.barrier`:
      - If there are multiple barriers either connected or just placed next to each other, they should be annotated separately.
-     - If the barriers are installed permanently, then do not include them.

 [Top](#overview)